dubsnipe/marshprinter/README.md

 This repository will serve as a base layout to facilitate the documentation of Open Hardware projects.

-The proposed structureof folders within this layout is based on the 'Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/
+The proposed structure of folders within this layout is based on the 'Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/

 You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding any information or extra files that you consider useful.